denten-books/plain-text/5-chapter.md

 recordings, confirms his archival role.
 He goes through several of his filing cabinets, "peering and poking at the boxes" [@beckett_complete_2006, 216] as if to check the integrity of his collection, before settling on the tape from his thirty-ninth birthday ("Box Three, Spool Five" he says with relish.)
-The cardboard storage boxes, the drawers, the ledger, and the very word itself---"spool," "spooool"---make him exceedingly happy.
+He lovingly relishes the cardboard storage boxes, the drawers, the reel ledger, and the very word itself: "spool," "spooool, " he repeats.

 Beckett presents Krapp's archival activity as a kind of a Chaplinesque comedy routine, with erotic overtones:

 > Krapp remains a moment motionless, heaves a great sigh, looks at his watch, fumbles in his pockets, takes out an envelope, puts it back,